quic/aimet/Docs/install/index.rst

 Replace onnxruntime with onnxruntime-gpu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Optional:** Replace the onnxruntime package with onnxrutime-gpu as follows:
+**NOTE:**

+    #.
+Do this ONLY for the PyTorch GPU package.
+    #.
+For python 3.6 builds, instead use onnxruntime-gpu==1.10.0

 .. code-block::

     python3 -m pip uninstall -y onnxruntime
-    python3 -m pip install --no-cache-dir onnxruntime-gpu==1.13.1 # Note: use version 1.10.0 for python 3.6 builds
+    python3 -m pip install --no-cache-dir onnxruntime-gpu==1.13.1

 Post installation steps
 ~~~~~~~~~~~~~~~~~~~~~~~~